esoadamo/thesis/chapters/Solutions.md

+In this chapter I present selected solutions for all of the profiles.
+These solutions that fit the profile best are described in more detail and accompanied with the possible solution by using a self-hosted Synology device instead of cloud service.
+Even though all solutions tries to map to the needs and problems of presented profile as best as possible, in real settings it can be expected that the implemented solution will be combination of all the presented ones, together with more smaller SaaS products tailored for specific needs.

 ## Low-tech skilled family

 As mentioned already before, the most prominent issues faced from their somewhat outdated and mixed knowledge of best practices.
 As they do not possess adequated skillset for completing complex tasks, the solutions for this profile will focus mainly on the usability aspect with a slight compromise on privacy and security.
 Some of the issues though cannot be solve other than by training the user for the best security practices, such as not installing multiple malware protection programs.